Entropy-Based Doppler Centroid Estimation and Speckle Noise Reduction for Spaceborne SAR Imaging: Speckle Noise

 \section{Speckle Noise}

-When the terrain to be imaged is rough on the scale of the wavelength of the incident wave, then speckle noise appears.
+When the roughness of the terrain to be imaged is on the scale of the wavelength of the incident wave, speckle noise appears.
 Speckle noise is a multiplicative noise.
 In fact, the origin of the speckle noise is the dependency of the relative phase of the individual reflectors inside the resolution cell on the viewing angle \cite{Cumming}.

-A very well-known method for speckle noise reduction is multi-look processing in which the synthetic aperture is divided into several independent parts and per each part an image from the scene is created \cite{Cumming}.
+The well-known method for speckle noise reduction is multi-look processing in which the synthetic aperture is divided into several independent sections and per each section an image from the scene is created \cite{Cumming}.
 The final image is the summation of the absolute value of the images created from the sub-apertures.

-The major problem with the multi-look processing is that the resolution reduces due to using only a small portion of the aperture to create each independent image from the scene.

-In this section, we present a filtering approach over the reconstructed image to reduce the effect of the speckle noise.
-We use the entire synthetic aperture to reconstruct the image.
-Therefore, there is no loss in the image resolution.
+In other words, non-coherent averaging of the reconstructed images yields the final image.
+The major problem with the multi-look processing is that the resolution reduces due to using only a small portion of the aperture when we create each independent images from the scene.
+In this section, we utilize median filtering approach over the reconstructed image to reduce the effect of the speckle noise.
+We use the entire synthetic aperture to reconstruct the image, therefore, there is no loss in the resolution of the reconstructed image.
+We introduce a 2D $m \times n$ filter and slide it over the reconstructed image while solving the following optimization problem,